-- a. concerns misconduct or an improper state of affairs or circumstances in relation to the Company or one of its related bodies corporate; or - b. indicates the Company, a related body corporate or one of its or their officers or employees has engaged in conduct that: - i. constitutes an offence against, or a contravention of, the: Corporations Act 2001 (Cth); Australian Securities and Investments Commission Act 2001 (Cth); Banking Act 1959; Financial Sector (Collection of Data) Act 2001; Insurance Act 1973; Life Insurance Act 1995; National Consumer Credit Protection Act 2009; Superannuation Industry (Supervision) Act 1993; and any instrument made under these Acts; iii constitutes an offence against any other law of the Commonwealth - ii. constitutes an offence against any other law of the Commonwealth punishable by imprisonment for 12 months or more; or - iii. represents a danger to the public or the financial system.
+- a. concerns misconduct or an improper state of affairs or circumstances in relation to the Company or one of its related bodies corporate; or - b. indicates the Company, a related body corporate or one of its or their officers or employees has engaged in conduct that: - i. constitutes an offence against, or a contravention of, the: Corporations Act 2001 (Cth); Australian Securities and Investments Commission Act 2001 (Cth); Banking Act 1959; Financial Sector (Collection of Data) Act 2001; Insurance Act 1973; Life Insurance Act 1995; National Consumer Credit Protection Act 2009; Superannuation Industry (Supervision) Act 1993; and any instrument made under these Acts; ii. constitutes an offence against any other law of the Commonwealth - punishable by imprisonment for 12 months or more; or - iii. represents a danger to the public or the financial system.